Pain is a long-lasting problem for people who have sickle cell disease. Bouts of severe pain can last for hours to days and

 of pain medicines, plenty of fluids, and comfort measures such as heating

-pads.
-But painful events can become severe and last
+Painful events can become severe and last

 for days to weeks.
 Such extreme pain requires aggressive pain medicine that